communitiesuk/submit-social-housing-lettings-and-sales-data/app/views/content/accessibility_statement.md

 ## Technical information about this website’s accessibility

-DLUHC is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+MHCLG is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 ### Compliance status